 "As soon as the anti-tox kicks in."

 The admiral laughs.
-Not a mean laugh, or a self-deprecating laugh.
+Not a mean laugh or a self-deprecating one.
 But a real laugh.
 "I'll find you."

 "I'll count on that."

-Janeway's smile is gentle, her touch soft again--one last, glancing connection before she is up and out of her chair.
+Janeway's smile is gentle, her touch soft again—one last, glancing connection before she's up and out of her chair.
 "You can count on that."

 Their eyes meet.
 So many other things that could be shared besides that promise are whirling around them and between them.
-Torres forces her hands into her lap, where she will not reach out, will not try to draw this woman back in, back down, back to her.
+Torres forces her hands into her lap, where she won't reach out, won't try to draw this woman back in, back down, back to her.